How Christmas Is Celebrated in China: History and Traditions

 Hong Kong and Macau both list Christmas as a public holiday.
 In Hong Kong, many restaurants and stores stay open, while most businesses in Macau close to allow people to celebrate with their families.

-What’s Christmas like in China?
+What’s Christmas Like in China?

-China’s Christmas traditions vary across the country, so there’s no single answer to this question—and in some areas, people don’t celebrate Christmas at all.
 One common theme is that Christmas isn’t necessarily a religious celebration—in fact, some Chinese people who observe the holiday aren’t aware that in other parts of the world, Christmas is the celebration of the birth of Jesus Christ.

 For the Chinese, Christmas is a romantic holiday, more like a carnival or Valentine’s Day—when people give gifts to their partners and plan romantic activities like ice skating.
 Chinese young people may use the holiday to have parties and attend celebrations with friends.

 Gift-giving gives Christmas commercial value in China.
 Men particularly feel pressure to spend big on gifts for their romantic partners.
 In 2020, 40% of Chinese men surveyed said they spent 1,000 yuan (about $145) or more on gifts.
-As a global center for manufacturing, China also benefits from gift-giving around the world.
-In fact, the Chinese media frequently says that China makes American Christmas possible.

 Despite the economic boon of the season, Christmas has become controversial in China over the last two decades.
 Nationalists are pushing for the holiday to be banned, saying it’s an invasion by Western soft power.
 They warn that celebrating Christmas will cause China to lose some of its rich culture.

-Christmas in China
+Dancing During Christmas in China

-What is the history of Christmas in China?
+What is the History of Christmas in China?

 There’s some evidence that Christmas celebrations occurred in China during the Tang Dynasty, which ruled from 618 to 907 AD.
 Missionaries organized these early celebrations, and as a result, they were largely religious.
 Archaeologists have yet to uncover any information about the tradition continuing beyond the Tang period.